CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 A dedicated CSV file was created for each of the 15 items, structuring metadata according to the relevant institutional standard and placing items in dialogue through shared entities and relationships.

 Two global files handle the semantic layer:
-- `rrr_entities.csv` — all domain entities (people, places, works, institutions…) with their identifiers and authority URIs
+- `rrr_entities.csv` — all domain entities (people, places, works, institutions…) with their identifiers and external authority URIs in the `sameAs` column (VIAF, Wikidata, GeoNames, OPAC SBN).
+This file is the single point of truth for all authority references across the dataset.
-- `rrr_triples.csv` — explicit relationships between entities, expressed as subject–predicate–object triples
+- `rrr_triples.csv` — explicit relationships between entities, expressed as subject–predicate–object triples.

 All local identifiers use the shared project prefix `rrr` (namespace: `https://github.com/CineFiles25/TheRevolussionOfRenzoRenzi/`).